We have good news and bad news

 You can’t use your Apple Watch as an early detection device for COVID-19 infection, yet.
 Any device that’s to be used for health monitoring or diagnostic purposes has to be certified for that purpose by the relevant authority.

 There’s a real risk that false positives or a false sense of security on the part of users can have negative consequences.
-It’s one thing to integrate a hand-washing timer into the Apple Watch, it’s another to add a feature which promises to diagnose a medical condition.
+It’s one thing to integrate a hand-washing timer into the Apple Watch, it’s another to add a feature that promises to diagnose a medical condition.

 Is This Limited to Apple Watches?